Subplot: Literary Definition, Examples, and Writing Tips

 - Maturity vs. Naiveté

-- Good vs. Evil
+- Right vs. Wrong

 The love story subplot sits on the love vs. hate value scale.
 An adventure story subplot, on the other hand, would rest on the life vs. death scale, and a performance plot—perhaps one about a sports team competing in a large tournament—would rest in the accomplishment vs. fate scale.

-Finding the core values of the subplot, and of the larger plot as a whole, that you’re analyzing can help you discover what kind of subplot you’re working with.
+Finding the core values of the subplot, and of the larger plot as a whole, can help you discover what kind of subplot you’re working with.

 Why Subplots Are So Useful